 - A. Employees who work thirty (30) hours or more per week, on a regularly scheduled basis are eligible for County insurance benefits (health, dental, life and vision).
 Look back period to determine hours worked will be the same as established by the Morrow County Commissioners.
 Temporary employees, intermittent, whether full-time or part-time, are not entitled to receive insurance benefits.
 Qualified employees shall share the premium cost with the Employer.
-The Employer reserves the right to modify the insurance will become effective on the first day of the month following a full calendar month of employment after the health insurance application has been submitted.
+The Employer reserves the right to modify the insurance coverage currently in effect and/or to modify employee premium contributions.
+Health insurance will become effective on the first day of the month following a full calendar month of employment after the health insurance application has been submitted.
 Copies of insurance plan documents and benefit schedules are available from the Employer. - B. In accordance with the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) an employee who is covered under the county's health insurance, and who loses coverage due to a reduction in hours, or termination of employment (other than by discharge for gross misconduct), is entitled to continuing coverage at his or her own expense as provided in accordance with the Act and Section 4.11(B).
 (Utilize Form 16

-6.02 Workers' Compensation / Wage Continuation
+Workers' Compensation / Wage Continuation